FairwindsOps/rbac-manager/README.md

 2. Reduce the amount of configuration required for great auth.
 3. Enable automation of RBAC configuration updates with CI/CD.

-**Want to learn more?** ReactiveOps holds [office hours on Zoom](https://zoom.us/j/242508205) the first Friday of every month, at 12pm Eastern.
+**Want to learn more?** Fairwinds holds [office hours on Zoom](https://zoom.us/j/242508205) the first Friday of every month, at 12pm Eastern.
 You can also reach out via email at `opensource@fairwinds.com`

 ## An Example
 To fully understand how RBAC Manager works, it's helpful to walk through a simple example.
 In this example we'll have a single user, Joe, that needs `edit` access to the `web` namespace and `view` access to `api` namespace.